drei01/pricewell-docs/site/content/integrations/bubble.md

 * Installing the PriceWell Bubble Plugin
 * Using the Pricing Page and Customer Portal components
-* Sync subscription date from Stripe to Bubble
+* Sync subscription data from Stripe to Bubble
 * Displaying the Customer Portal once a user has a subscription.

 - - -